open-quantum-safe/liboqs/CONFIGURE.md

 ## OQS_ALGS_ENABLED

 Selects algorithm set enabled.
 Possible values are "STD" selecting all algorithms standardized by NIST; "NIST_R4" selecting all algorithms evaluated in round 4 of the NIST PQC competition; "All" (or any other value) selecting all algorithms integrated into liboqs.
-Parameter setting "STD" minimizes library size but may require re-running code generator scripts in projects integrating `liboqs`, e.g., [oqs-openssl111](https://github.com/open-quantum-safe/openssl) or [oqs-openssh](https://github.com/open-quantum-safe/openssh).
+Parameter setting "STD" minimizes library size but may require re-running code generator scripts in projects integrating `liboqs`, e.g., [oqs-openssl111](https://github.com/open-quantum-safe/openssl).

 **Default**: `All`.